Invadermonky/BareBonesTemplatePack/README.md

       <li><b>Beware small file sizes.</b> While Minecraft mods are not exactly large, mod jars that are smaller than 20 KB are extremely rare.
 When they are that small, chances are that their effect is equally limited.</li>
     </ol>
     <p>
-      While none of these signs disqualify a mod on their own, together they serve as a decent litmus test for questionable mods.
+      While none of these signs are enough to disqualify a mod on their own, together they serve as a decent litmus test for questionable mods.
     </p>
   </blockquote>
 </details>